dilliram-code/Daily-Python-Practice/day20-encapsulation/encapsulationNotes.md

 - Protected members: One underscore `_var` → internal use only (but still accessible).

 - Private members: Double underscore `__var` → name-mangled (harder to access from outside).

+**What is a Static Method?**

+- A static method is a method that belongs to a class but does not depend on instance (self) or class (cls).

+- Defined using the @staticmethod decorator.

+- Used for utility/helper functions related to the class, but not tied to object or class state.